beloglazov/couchdb-scala/README.md

-Other methods provided by the databases API are `dbs.delete("awesome-database")` to delete a database, `dbs.get("awesome-database")` to get information about a database returned as an instance of `DbInfo` case class that includes such fields as data size, number of documents in the database, etc. For examples of using the databases API, please refer to [DatabasesSpec](https://github.com/beloglazov/couchdb-scala/blob/master/src/test/scala/com/ibm/couchdb/api/DatabasesSpec.scala).
+Other methods provided by the databases API are `dbs.delete("awesome-database")` to delete a database, `dbs.get("awesome-database")` to get information about a database returned as an instance of `DbInfo` case class that includes such fields as data size, number of documents in the database, etc. For some examples of using the databases API, please refer to [DatabasesSpec](https://github.com/beloglazov/couchdb-scala/blob/master/src/test/scala/com/ibm/couchdb/api/DatabasesSpec.scala).

 ### Design API

-While the API sections described above operate across databases, the Design, Documents, and Query APIs are applied within the context of a single database.
+While the API sections described earlier operate at the level above databases, the Design, Documents, and Query APIs are applied within the context of a single database.
 Therefore, to obtain instances of these interfaces, the context needs to be specialized by specifying the name of a database of interest:

 ```Scala
 val db = couch.db("awesome-database", TypeMapping.empty)